iamdtang/skaterdav85.github.io/teaching/2018/assignments/gmail-part-1.md

 1. Install the addon: `ember install ember-cli-surge`
 2. Modify the CNAME file so that the domain is `{usc email prefix}-gmail.surge.sh`.
 For example, mine would be `dtang-gmail.surge.sh`.
+3. Enable Mirage in the production environment like we did in class
-3. Deploy your project with: `ember surge --environment development`
+3. Deploy your project with: `ember surge`
 4. Verify your project works on Surge

 ## Submission